hoangduytran/blender-manual/manual/modeling/geometry_nodes/introduction.rst

 * :doc:`Volumes </modeling/volumes/introduction>`
 * :doc:`Instances </modeling/geometry_nodes/instances>`

 The interface of the modifier is described in the :doc:`Modifier </modeling/modifiers/generate/geometry_nodes>` page.

-To expand Blender with node-group operators see the description in the :doc:`Operators </modeling/geometry_nodes/operators>` page.
+To expand Blender with node-group operators see the description in the :doc:`/modeling/geometry_nodes/tools` page.